xubowen0816/bowen-xu.github.io/_pages/awards.md

   - /awards/
   - /awards.html
 ---
-The following are my main awards:
+The following are my main awards and honors:

 ## Competition Awards